Taylor Stubblefield: Penn State

-Taylor Stubblefield joined the Pennsylvania State University football program in January 2020, accepting the position of wide receivers coach.
+Taylor Stubblefield joined the Penn State University football program in January 2020, accepting the position of wide receivers coach.

 In 2020, Jahan Dotson led the Big Ten in receiving with 884 yards.
 Dotson was also tied as the national leader for receptions of over 60 yards (4) and went on to earn honorable mention All-American.
 Stubblefield also coached Parker Washington to Freshman All American Honors by the athletic.
 Washington finished the season tied for second nationally among true freshman with 6 touchdown receptions.
+He also helped tutor true freshmen DeAndre Lambert-Smith alongside Washington, who became the first pair of true freshmen receivers to start in a game for Penn State since 2014.
+Washington earned freshman All-America honors and set a freshman record at PSU with nine touchdowns.
+This was statistically one of the best wide receiving corps performances Penn State has ever had.

-Following the completion of the 2020 season, Stubblefield was given the additional title of Offensive Recruiting Coordinator.
-Dotson and Washington both had 820 yards or more receiving in 2021, with Dotson being selected 16th overall in the 2022 NFL draft.
-Penn State parted ways with Stubblefield in January 2023.
+At the completion of the 2020 season, Stubblefield was given the additional title of Offensive Recruiting Coordinator.